oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/GHR.md

 GHR may not be able to handle CeRNY's power of Geometry and math, but she is always listening.

+## Injuries and Death

+> Not standard.
+Since nothing makes sense, this is slapstick and not really continuous but whatevs.

+- Knife.
+	- Knife to the face.
+	- Didn't make it.
+But alive now.
+- Game.
+	- She was playing one of those silent room challenges, but with a belt.
+	- She got whipped in the thigh.
+It was so painful that she actually couldn't stand, and to this day there's a scar.

 ## Trivia

 - She's French cus I think we need one.